 Are there any special requirements associated with a hosted PBX?

 For a hosted or cloud-based PBX service, or VoIP to function well, a reliable Internet service connection and appropriate IP compatible phones are required.
 Bandwidth requirements vary based on a variety of factors.
 These include the number of users and other requirements.
 You can contact Fastmetrics for help to determine your bandwidth needs for IP based voice solutions.

 What if I need to add additional phone lines?

 A cloud hosted PBX allows for the instant addition (or removal) of phone users as needed.
-As business requirements change, a hosted phone service can efficiently adapt via the use of an online management system.
+As business requirements change, via the use of an online management system.

 Can I still send and receive faxes through a hosted phone service?